acquia/acquia_cms/DEVELOPING.md

 1. From the repository root, use PHP's built-in web server to serve the Drupal site: `drush runserver 8080`.
 You can use a different server if you want to; just be sure to adjust the `SIMPLETEST_BASE_URL` environment variable (described below) as needed.
 To run functional JavaScript tests, be sure that you have Chrome installed, and ChromeDriver running.
 From the repository root, you can start ChromeDriver in a new terminal window with `vendor/bin/chromedriver --port=4444`.
 (You can use any port you want, but 4444 is standard.)
 Note that **ChromeDriver must be running on the same host as Chrome itself!**.
 2. In a new terminal window, define a few environment variables:
 ```
 # The URL of the database you're using.
 This is the URL for the database in your cloud IDE, so it may differ in a local environment.
-For example, if you are running SQLite, this will be 'sqlite://localhost/drupal.sqlite' or similar.
 export SIMPLETEST_DB=mysql://drupal:drupal@127.0.0.1/drupal

 # The URL where you can access the Drupal site.
 This must be set twice in order to support both the built-in PHPUnit test framework and the Drupal Test Traits framework.